 In her book Journey to Truth my mother Amy wrote:

 I thought this morning that it is just as well that we have little idea of what we are asking when we start the search for Truth because it is so tremendous, so unbelievable, and the changes that have to be undergone on all levels take so much living.

 Bernadette Roberts also talks about the fundamental changes that occur:

 I took for granted the self was the totality of being; body and soul, mind and feelings; a being centred on God (Truth), its power-axis and still-point.

 Because this was the limit of my expectations (and experiences), I was all the more surprised and bewildered when I came upon a permanent state in which there was no self, not even a higher self, a true self or anything that could be called a self.

 So, what does all this no-self stuff mean?
-Why would we want to have the self dissolved (although this may not be a voluntary choice – it was a total surprise to me!) and what would life look like if it that happened?
+Why would we want to have the self dissolved (although this may not be a voluntary choice – it was a total surprise to me in the same way it was for Bernadette!) and what would life look like if it that happened?
 This poem extracted from Amy’s book quoting a Buddhist master called Shabkar writing about the no-self state provides a useful insight:

-When one looks at one’s own mind (post loss of self – Tony) – the root of all phenomena – there is nothing but vivid emptiness, nothing concrete there to be taken as real.
+When one looks at one’s own mind (looking for a ‘me’ after the loss of self identification – Tony) – the root of all phenomena – there is nothing but vivid emptiness, nothing concrete there to be taken as real.